 Jenni’s love of medicine never left her, but after a year 12 rotation to Germany she found a love of languages and history which led to an initial career in teaching (Primary and Secondary).
 However, by her mid 20’s Jenni started to think about a career in medicine again.
 Around this time a good friend suggested she train as a sonographer and so she enrolled at RMIT.
 Jenni’s placement for practical training was with Dr Simon Meagher who she describes as inspirational.
 To this day, Jenni attributes her high standards and need for precision in scanning to Dr Meagher who is renown not only for his rapport with patients but his ability to see even the smallest detail on an Ultrasound scan.

 After moving to Sydney with her husband Kim’s work, Jenni joined the Sydney Ultrasound for Women and also became a Research Associate at the University of NSW, Faculty of Medicine.
 Here she researched a number of areas of interest including doppler.

-While at the UNSW Jenni’s two-year-old son was rushed into emergency vomiting bile.
+While at the UNSW Jenni’s two-year-old son was rushed into the emergency department, vomiting bile.
 Here an emergency department registrar used ultrasound to diagnose intussusception which became a light bulb moment for Jenni.
 “I suddenly saw that the use of ultrasound was almost endless and that it had so much potential in point of care medicine.
-I wanted to spread the word, but more than that, I wanted to utilise my experience in teaching with my clinical ultrasound skills to be the best educator I could be.”
+I wanted to spread the word, but more than that, I wanted to utilise my experience in teaching with my clinical ultrasound skills to be the best educator I could possibly be.”

 So what is Jenni’s vision for the future?